rishabhdixit/Buffer-StringBuffer/README.md

     There are 2 approaches to use Strap Metrics in your Tizen Code:

-      a) Approach 1 - In this approach Strap Metrics handle most of the provider side services.
+      a.
+Approach 1 - In this approach Strap Metrics handle most of the provider side services.
 The developer can override methods accordingly.
-      b) Approach 2 - In this approach developer has to write most of the provider side services.
+      b.
+Approach 2 - In this approach developer has to write most of the provider side services.
 The developer can directly use Strap Metrics methods.

 Approach 1: